bahrus/FACE-TS/README.md

 # FACE-TS

+## What does FACETS stand for?

-Framework Agnostic Custom Element Templates
+1)  Framework Agnostic Custom Element Templates
+2)  Faces.Typescript

+The v1 Custom Element specs